Detail from the Chancellor's robe

 • Retired members of staff who were members of Congregation at the point of their retirement

-• Alumni who have had their degree conferred at an official degree ceremony, either in person or in absentia.
+• Alumni who have had their degree conferred at an official degree ceremony, either in person or in absentia (MA is not required).

-- Degrees by Resolution and honorary degrees do not qualify for membership of Convocation
+- Degrees by Resolution, honorary degrees and Affiliated Alumni do not qualify for membership of Convocation.

 How do I register to vote?